htzhang2/aws-file-analyzer/README.md

 #  AWS File Analyzer
 Imagine your desktop stored many old photos or text files, you forget where photos were taken, or what is the summary for text file.
-You want to upload these files to AWS S3, then use OpenAI api to analyze.
+You want to upload these files to AWS S3, then use OpenAI api to analyze, display analysis result in structured format, then play audio summary.

 A full-stack project with .NET 8 API + React UI.
-Uploads local files to AWS S3, save file meta inforamtion into Azure SQL db, generate a presigned url and analyzes url with OpenAI API.
+Login, uploads local files to AWS S3, save file meta inforamtion into Azure SQL db, generate a presigned url and analyzes url with OpenAI API.

 ## 🚀 Demo Screenshots